skamal13/discussion/README.md

 ## Operating Systems and Systems Programming

 ### 1) B trees (B+ Trees) and their relation to data storage (Postgres)
+PostgreSQL B-Tree indexes are multi-level tree structures.
+The command to add an index to a column is:
+CREATE INDEX name ON table USING btree (column);

 ### 2) A B tree vs hash table # range queries vs specific 1 element queries